 4. As required by the spec, difference is calculated by subtracting predicted revenue from the actual revenue.
 Only differences greater than $5000 (either positive or negative) are displayed here and the report is sorted by differences in descending order.

-5. From the results, we can see offering discount for these products can result in huge differences.
+5. From the results, there are 15 products from the category, we can see offering discount for these products can result in huge differences.
 If the difference is positive, it means that the actual revenue is higher, and we are better off offering this product at the discounted price.
 If the difference is negative, it means that offering the product at regular price and selling at 75% of the sales volume is better.
+For most of the products listed here, offering discount cannot increase the revenue, but decrease the revenue.

 This is the report 2.
 Again, click “Dashboard” and return the main menu.